2 System Setup

 bld develop [Windows]

-This will build the system, install tomcat, deploy the app, and run the server.
-At this point you will be able to go your browser at the following URL:
+This will build the system, install Tomcat, deploy the app, and run the server.
+At this point you will be able to go to your browser at the following URL:

 http://localhost:8000